-High, mitigated to Low: Potential unmitigated risk to U.S. personnel was High during warmer months (typically April through November) but reduced to low with mitigation measures.
-Malaria incidents were often associated with the presence of agriculture activity, including irrigation systems and standing water, which provide breeding habitats for vectors.
-A small number of cases may have occurred among personnel exposed to mosquito (Anopheles spp.) bites.
-Malaria incidents may have caused debilitating febrile illness typically requiring 1 to 7 days of inpatient care, followed by return to duty.
-Severe cases may have required intensive care or prolonged convalescence.
-Mitigation strategies in place include Individual Protective Measure practices, taking Malaria chemoprophylaxis, permethrin treated uniforms, pesticides, reduction of pest/breading habitats, and engineering controls.
+High, mitigated to Low: Potential unmitigated risk to U.S. personnel is High during warmer months (typically April through November) but reduced to low with mitigation measures.
+Malaria incidents are often associated with the presence of agriculture activity, including irrigation systems and standing water, which provide breeding habitats for vectors.
+A small number of cases may occur among personnel exposed to mosquito (Anopheles spp.) bites.
+Malaria incidents may cause debilitating febrile illness typically requiring 1 to 7 days of inpatient care, followed by return to duty.
+Severe cases may require intensive care or prolonged convalescence.